big-data-lab-umbc/Benchmarking-YOLO-models-using-SageMaker/README.md

 4. **Run the Notebooks**:
    - Open the notebooks in SageMaker.
    - The notebooks are already set up and ready to run.
-You just need to follow the instructions in the notebook to start training and testing the YOLO models.
+You just need to follow the instructions in the notebook to start training and testing the YOLO models

-## Notes

-- **Version 9**: The YOLO version 9 notebooks include options for both single and multi-GPU setups.
-Make sure to choose the appropriate notebook based on your hardware configuration.
-- **Configuration Files**: The configuration files should be updated to match your specific dataset paths and class labels.